adafruit/Adafruit-WebIDE/README.md

 ================
 This is a simple editor designed to help learn the Raspberry Pi and Beaglebone components, and more.

-Raspberry Pi Installation
+Debian Installation (Raspberry Pi and BeagleBone Black)
 ============

-On the Raspberry PI (after expanding the file system):
+On the Raspberry PI or BeagleBone Black (after expanding the file system):

     curl https://raw.githubusercontent.com/adafruit/Adafruit-WebIDE/alpha/scripts/install.sh | sudo sh